“Winter” Weather in Israel and Christmas

 Israel does not have “four seasons” as North American Christians think of “winter, spring, summer and fall.”
 Nicholas Raphael notes “Winters in North America and Europe are cold and cool whereas summers are hot and or warm … it would be more appropriate to consider seasonality in terms of wet and dry seasons [in Israel]” (“Geography and The Bible (Palestine),” Anchor Bible Dictionary, vol. 2: D-G, p.970).

-The land of the Bible has a long warm summer (season) and short wetter and cooler winter (season).
-So different from our North American experience that we unconsciously impose upon the biblical text we often do not realize that what we call “winter” is when farmers plant their crops in Palestine/Israel.
-This is true throughout the Bible and has been attested to even outside the Bible from 925 BC.
 In 1908 the “Gezer Calendar” was discovered.
 It is one of the oldest examples of Hebrew known (Paleo-Hebrew).
-The rains begin in what we call October and last through our January.
+The gentle rains begin in what we call October and last through our January.
 According to the Gezer Calendar (and the biblical text) ancient farmers began to plough and sow seed for wheat and barley in early November.
 Vegetables were planted in January to March.
-In North America the fall is for harvesting and winter the land is often bare.
-But our seasons and Israel’s seasons are not the same.
+In North America the fall is for harvesting and winter the land is often fallow and bare.

 The average temperature in Bethlehem in the “winter” is 56 degrees in the day and dips down to an average of 47 at night.
 These numbers are almost uniform for January thru February.
 The classic Historical Geography of the Holy Land by George Adam Smith puts it this way.

-“[T]he cold of winter seldom falls to freezing-point; February is the coldest month, with a mean temperature of 46 [for a low, BV] degrees … After the rains there is a fall in November to about 60 degrees, and in December to 52” (p.
+[T]he cold of winter seldom falls to freezing-point; February is the coldest month, with a mean temperature of 46 [for a low, BV] degrees … After the rains there is a fall in November to about 60 degrees, and in December to 52” (p.
 67).

 Other resources to examine are Dennis Baly’s outstanding work Geography of the Bible, Revised and Expanded, which devotes chapters 4 and 5 (pp. 43-68 to the “seasons” and climate of Israel).